 Furthermore, the vitiated dosha spreads over the body and lodges in the external surface beneath the skin.
 This causes pale reddish eruptions with intense itching and stinging.

-You can also apply wet cloth or cool compresses in the affected area.
+You can also apply a wet cloth or cool compresses to the affected area.
 How to make an Ayurvedic cold compress at home?
 Here’s how –

 Please consult your Ayurvedic practitioner before trying the remedies and herbs mentioned in this article.
 If you ever notice you’re having an allergic reaction, seek medical care immediately.
 Consult your primary healthcare provider if you get hives often.